jimyang2008/poker/notes/principle.md

 ## How to play a pair

-* Check with strong hand or weak hand
+* Check with strong hand or weak hand with minimal potential
 * Bet with medium hand or weak hand but with great potential
 * Fold junk hand